 Notes From The Spiritual Underground

-The organization that I once knew was a vibrant spiritual path.
 We thought of ourselves as members of a spiritual vanguard, an elite group of souls brought together by a higher power to blaze a trail for spiritual seekers everywhere.
 Our path was the universal path, the golden thread that ran through all religions from the dawn of civilization to the present day.
-Roughly twenty years after I joined, the organization began to change.
+Roughly 20 years after I joined, the organization began to change.
 It was reconfigured as a hierarchical religion, and the energy and vitality that it once possessed began to wane.
 The best and brightest members—the independent-minded, the critical thinkers—all left, leaving only those whose loyalty stemmed from habit, blind faith, adherence to rules and structures, hero worship, or obedience to authority.

 “Why,” you may ask, “would I remain a member of a group that I feel is moribund?
 Why would I sign up for a series of leadership training sessions when I have no intention of taking a leadership role in the group at all?”
 I admit that my motives are murky.
 Nostalgia for the past, isolation, and hope for future reform all played a part.
 But the main reason was simply that I couldn’t resist the lure of assuming the role of spiritual detective.
 I wanted to make sense out of the phenomenon of spiritual growth, corruption, and decay that I had witnessed over the years in which I had participated in the group and later observed it from a distance.
 To do that, I had to get up close to it again.